cam-n/handwritten-digits-recognition-hls/c_hls/readme.txt

-This C/HLS program runs the inference phase only by using the generated parameters from traning phase.
+This C/HLS program runs the inference phase only by using the generated parameters from training phase.